 Qualified contractors are then selected based on the evaluation criteria stated in the RFP/RFQ.

 The City Attorney’s office reviews all RFPs, attends pre-proposal meetings, reviews proposals of selected firms and prepares contract documentation to ensure that the vendor-selection process is in conformance with any and all City Charter and City Administrative Code contracting requirements.
-Please see LAWA's Proposal Evaluation Policy for details on our proposal evaluation and selection process.
+Please see LAWA’s Evaluation Guidelines for details on our proposal evaluation and selection process.

 Additional details on the procurement process are provided below.